TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 Finally, we have the `order` function.

-This function is the most interesting one, because we can see how it is using the user input without any type of sanitization and renderizing a template with it.
+This is the most interesting part, as it uses `user input` without any sanitization and renders it directly in a `template`.

-Basically, it seems to have a SSTI (Server Side Template Injection) vulnerability.
+This likely introduces an `SSTI` (Server Side Template Injection) vulnerability.

 <br />